xinyuebei-econ/xinyuebei-econ.github.io/_pages/publications.md

 **Abstract** We study score-type tests in likelihood contexts in which the nullity of the information matrix under the null is greater than one, thereby generalizing existing results in the literature.
 Examples include multivariate regressions with sample selectivity, semi-nonparametric distributions, Hermite expansions of Gaussian copulas, and purely non-linear predictive regressions among others.
 Our proposal, which involves higher-order derivatives, is asymptotically equivalent to the likelihood ratio test but only requires estimation under the null, a substantial advantage for resampling-based inference.
 We conduct extensive Monte Carlo exercises to study the finite sample size and power properties of our proposal, comparing it to alternative approaches.

-## Highly Irregular Serial Correlation Tests
-with [Dante Amengual](https://www.cemfi.es/~amengual/) and [Enrique Sentana](https://www.cemfi.es/~sentana/), latest draft: 2023 [Link](https://www.cemfi.es/~sentana/es/HighlyIrregularSCT2310.pdf) \
-First Revision Resubmitted to _Econometrics and Statistics_

-**Abstract** We develop tests for neglected serial correlation when the information matrix is repeatedly singular under the null.
-Specifically, we consider white noise against a multiplicative seasonal AR model, and a local-level model against a nesting UCARIMA one.
-Our proposals, which involve higher-order derivatives, are asymptotically equivalent to the likelihood ratio test but only require estimation under the null.
-Remarkably, we show that our proposed tests effectively check that certain autocorrelations of the observations are 0 , so their asymptotic distribution is standard.
-We conduct Monte Carlo exercises that study their finite sample size and power properties, comparing them to alternative approaches.

 <br>